Dolaxom/cpp_victory/documentation/project.md

 - **source/**: Contains the source code for the server, which is written in C++ using the Crow framework.
 - **static/**: Contains all static content for the website (images, stylesheets, scripts, etc.).
-- **docker/**: Contains a pre-configured Docker image for running the server.

 ## Prerequisites